paulcosmos/new-world-template/content/index/index-3.md

 image: images/location.jpg
 ---

 ## It's super easy to sniff us out!
-We're on **Chester Rd** with parking right outside.

-You can find us on Chester Rd in Warrington, just across the canal.
-On-street parking is available nearby.
+You can find us just off Chester Rd at the top of **Morley Rd** in Warrington, just across the canal from The Stag.

-We are highly experienced dog grooming professionals.
-Whatever the size or breed of your pooch, we can give them the star treatment.
-Pick up the dog and bone and call us today on **{{<phone>}}** to arrange a visit.
+On-street parking is available right outside.